Marcus Dixon: New York Jets

 On September 5, 2010, Dixon was claimed off waivers by the New York Jets.

 An exclusive rights free agent, Dixon was signed to a one-year contract on January 26, 2011.

 Dixon was released on September 1, 2012.
 He was re-signed to the active roster on September 4.
 He appeared in 3 games, before being released on September 24.

 Kansas City Chiefs

 On February 9, 2013, Dixon was signed by the Kansas City Chiefs.
 He was cut on August 31.

 Tennessee Titans

 On January 3, 2014, Dixon was signed to a futures contract with the Tennessee Titans.
 He was released during final cuts on August 29.

 BC Lions

 On October 20, 2014, Dixon was signed to the BC Lions practice roster in the Canadian Football League.
-He made his CFL debut in the final game of the regular season against the Calgary Stampeders.
+Dixon made his CFL debut in the final game of the regular season against the Calgary Stampeders.
 He was re-signed on March 2, 2015.
-He retired on April 30, 2015.
+Dixon retired from professional baseball on April 30.